(January 8, 2018 / JNS) Amid the continued popular protests throughout Iran, what will the future hold for the country’s terror-funding Shi’a regime?

 Many have observed that the current demonstrations are starkly different than the 2009 “Green Revolution” protests that were mainly carried out by young and affluent Iranians in large cities such as Tehran.

-“What is noticeably different about these protests when compared to 2009 is the size and scope,” Ben Taleblu said.
+“What is noticeably different about these protests when compared to 2009 is the size and scope,” said Ben Taleblu.
 “While in 2009, protests in Tehran were in the millions, today’s protests are noticeably smaller, but wider in scale.
 Protests began in the holy city of Mashhad, Iran’s second-largest city, and among the urban poor.
 That should be counted as part of the social base of the regime—but no longer.”

 Despite their geographic and demographic differences, Ben Taleblu does see a connection between the protests of 2009 and 2017.